mlops-2526q1-mds-upc/TikkaMasalAI/README.md

 uv run dvc remote modify origin --local access_key_id YOUR_ACCESS_KEY uv run dvc remote modify origin --local secret_access_key YOUR_SECRET_ACCESS_KEY
 ```
-2. Pull data with DVC: Pull the data from the configured remote: `dvc pull`.
+2. Pull data with DVC: Pull the data from the configured remote using the project environment: `uv run dvc pull`.

 ## Makefile quick reference
 New to the project?
 The Makefile bundles common tasks so you don’t have to remember long commands.